ournetworks/2018/sessions/submission-registration.md

 Click the "Enter a Password or Discount Code" prompt,
 enter: "[presenter code]"

-⚐ VEND AT THE KICKOFF YAMI-ICHI
+⚐ VEND AT THE KICKOFF INTERNET YAMI-ICHI

-Calling all vendors of internet-ish things— come gather and exchange goods from the backstreets of the internet on Friday July 13, 2018 afternoon into evening.
-We are seeking vendors for a joint Bit Bazaar × Yami-Ichi to kick off Our Networks in collaboration with our friends from Bit Bazaar, Toronto’s 🎮 video game flea market, 📚 pop up zine shop, and 🌮 food celebration.
+Calling all vendors of internet-ish things—come gather and exchange goods from the backstreets of the internet on Friday July 13, 2018 afternoon into evening.
+We are seeking vendors for a joint Bit Bazaar × Internet Yami-Ichi to kick off Our Networks in collaboration with our friends from Bit Bazaar, Toronto’s 🎮 video game flea market, 📚 pop up zine shop, and 🌮 food celebration.

 Applications are open until June 21 and exhibitors will be selected and notified on a rolling basis.

 https://ournetworks.ca/yami-ichi/#vend

-⚑ More soon!
+⚑ MORE SOON!

-We're always here to answer any questions, so don't hesitate to email us.
+In the meantime, we're here to answer any questions.
+Don't hesitate to email us.